 - What happen if I decide not to continue with the purchase after making the offer?

-- What is a reservation check on pre construction investments?
+- What is a reservation deposit on pre-construction investments?

-Yes, it is usually accompanied with an earnest money check.
+Yes, it is usually accompanied with an earnest deposit.

-When you sign an offer to purchase document, the sales agent will ask you for " earnest money."
+When you sign an offer to purchase document, the sales agent will ask you for “earnest money."
 This refers to a monetary commitment that shows that you the buyer are serious about wanting to buy.
-Usually, you will be asked to write a check for 5 up to 10 percent of the sale price.
+Earnest money is usually given when purchasing an existing property.
+Usually, you will be asked to deposit for 5 up to 10 percent of the sale price.

 An escrow account involves a process whereby an impartial third party, such as an attorney, an escrow company or a title company, is entrusted with the job of seeing that the transfer of ownership from the Seller to the Buyer takes place according to the terms of the written contract agreed upon by all parties involved.
 The escrow agent (third party) holds any funds safely until all the conditions and details have been realized as instructed by the contract and disburses the funds to the proper parties at the proper time as outlined in the escrow agreement signed by both the buyer and seller.

 In the offer to purchase a time period is normally stated for a response from the seller to either accept or reject the offer.
-Once offer has been accpeted, and if all documents are in order and clear, the establishment of the bank trust can be realized.
-This may take near 4 upto 6 weeks.
-With the bank trust established, the notary public can be contacted to initiate its process which may be 7 days approximately.
+Once offer has been accepted, and if all documents are in order and clear, the establishment of the bank trust or corporation can be realized.
+This may take near 4 up to 6 weeks.
+With the bank trust or corporation established, the notary public can be contacted to initiate its process which may be 7 days approximately.

 Normally the escrow account quantity is forfeited.
-On some occassions a penalty amount less than deposited into escrow by the buyer can be defined.
+On some occasions a penalty amount less than deposited into escrow by the buyer can be defined.

 Most developers, when selling condos in Pre construction, will ask for investors to reserve units with a certain quantity ranging from $10,000 up to $20,000